WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 ## format, formatted, formatting

-Use *format* to refer to the overall layout of a document.
+Use *format* to refer to the overall layout, arrangement, or appearance of text, graphics and other elements in a document.

 Use *formatting* or *formatted* to refer to specific character formatting, paragraph formatting, and other types of formatting.